Inulin

 - Lowers post-meal glucose response.

-- Mildly lowers cholesterol at higher doses (over 10 g/day).
+- Mildly lowers cholesterol at higher doses (over 10 g/day) in people with diabetes or raised cholesterol; no clear effect in people with normal lipids.

 - Increases mineral absorption (especially calcium and magnesium) in studies.